 If I was to pick up the Complete Walker in 2045, I suspect the above sentence would still be true.
 (Assuming there is any wildness left..sigh)

 Read The Complete Walker not for what tent to take or even why to take the tent.
-But rather for the WHY? of the outdoors itself.
+But instead for the WHY? of the outdoors itself.

 The words still resonate thirty years later.